German authorities investigating stolen truck ramming | DW | 08.10.2019

 German authorities were investigating Tuesday why a man rammed a stolen truck into a line of cars in Limburg, leaving eight people injured as well as the driver.

 Officials confirmed that the 32-year-old suspected hijacker had been detained.
-According to news agency dpa, he arrived in Germany from his native Syria in 2015 and lived in the Offenbach area near Frankfurt.
+He arrived in Germany from his native Syria in 2015 and lived in the Offenbach area near Frankfurt, according to news agency dpa.
 He was granted subsidiary protection the following year — a status given to those who do not qualify as refugees but are in danger if they return to their country of origin.

 German Interior Minister Horst Seehofer said the motive behind the incident remained unclear.

-When asked if it was a possible terror attack, Seehofer told reporters ahead of an EU meeting in Luxembourg: "I can't tell you at this point how this act is to be assessed."
+When asked if it was a possible terror attack, Seehofer told reporters gathered for an EU meeting in Luxembourg: "I can't tell you at this point how this act is to be assessed."

 The federal prosecutor's office, which handles terrorism cases in Germany, stated that, as yet, it does not have jurisdiction over the case, as there is no reliable evidence of a terrorist attack.